** It is not recommended to read Manual on phones and smaller screen tablets, since you may not enjoy full user experience.

 RecordVariable.Process

 Where RecordVariable is the identifier of your record field.
-This can further be expanded to access the process system fields, for example:
+This can be expanded further to access the process system fields.
+For example:

 RecordVariable.Process.Status

 While the multiple "dot expressions" are useful, they should be used sparingly, as more complex expressions may impact performance.
+Using intermediate, or hidden, fields is recommended when possible.

 ThisField makes it possible to reference a field in its own calculation by enabling calculations to check the state of the field before any recalculation is done, giving the user the possibility to calculate values only for newly created rows in tables.